quii/learn-go-with-tests/databases.md

 Uh oh.
 We have several problems that this output reveals:

 -   Our `migrate` function is running `up` and `down` migrations indiscriminately.
-We need to add a testcase so that it only runs one kind at a time.
+We need to add a test case that ensures us that it will only run one kind at a time.
 -   It's including cases from previous tests.
 This is an easy fix, just need to instantiate a new `SpyStore` on each test.

 ## Refactor